The University of Oslo was founded in 1811 as the first in Norway.

 - Faculty of Education Sciences

-The capital university is also home to the Viking Ship Museum, the Historical Museum and the Natural History Museum, a Main Library with 3.6 million holdings and a wide range of associated units and centres.
+The capital university is also home to the Viking Ship Museum, the Historical Museum and the Natural History Museum, the Main Library with 3.6 million holdings and a wide range of associated units and centres.

 The University of Oslo has an operating annual budget of NOK 6.6 billion, and most of its funding comes from the Norwegian Government.